 Good planning makes for livable neighborhoods, a safe and healthy community, and a sustainable economy.
 How land use fits in with housing, transportation, community and economic development gives Anchorage its character.

-The Planning Department has a staff of 26 in four divisions that are responsible for a wide range of planning, zoning, and development activities.
+The Planning Department has a staff of 26 that are responsible for a wide range of planning, zoning, and development activities.

 Anchorage 2040 Land Use Plan